 3. Aerials are permitted in all divisions but dangerous behaviour (e.g. carrying out an aerial that lands on or dangerously near another couple) may get you disqualified.

 4. If there are sufficient numbers to run heats, heats and then a final will be run.
 Heats will consist of all skate dancing.

 5. Finals will usually consist of a mixture of all skate and shines.
-Finalists will typically be required to do 2 shines of 8 bars each.
+Finalists will typically be required to do at least two shines of 8 bars each.
 The novice category will not require any shines.

 6. Judges decisions are final.

 1. Showcase obviously won’t have heats.
 Entries will be split across the Saturday night.
 For a Showcase the rules about “Swing” styling/music/moves are relaxed slightly, with judgement of the relative merits of each routine left to the judges discretion.